2/20/2025

 Senior Vice President and Chief Financial Officer

 Yeah.
-And so I would add to that.
-At a high level, we've been able to keep our operating cost per ton pretty steady the last three years at roughly $440 to $50 a ton in that range.
-But also, Carla spoke to smart profitable growth.
-And as part of that initiative, we're really trying to, to your point, grow into the cost structure so as we bring additional business, we're trying to get more efficient and not increase our expenses.
-So that's part of the smart profitable growth, not just from a margin perspective, but from expense perspective.
-So we've been able to get some really good traction on that fund, and we're looking to continue with that strategy going forward.
+And so I would add to that at a high level, we've been able to keep our operating costs per ton pretty steady the last three years at, you know, roughly in the form of, you know, 40 to 50 bucks a ton in that range.
+But also, you know, Carla spoke to smart profitable growth.
+And as part of that initiative, We're really trying to, to your point, grow into the cost structure.
+So as we bring additional business, we're trying to get more efficient and not increase our expenses.
+So that's part of the smart, profitable growth, not just kind of from a margin perspective, but from expense perspective.
+So we've been able to get some really good traction on that front, and we're looking to continue with that strategy going forward.

 speaker